agoody44/Trivia-Game/README.md

 [Click Here](#) to see the deployed app!

 ## Future Enchancments
-- More Questions better UI
+- More Questions $ better UI
+- Add Modal